By Chris Lusk

 Fourth, it’s perfectly timed.
 Half of all travelers plan their vacations more than six weeks ahead of the trip.
 Throw in the limited availability and early booking of your property, and people are more apt to start thinking of their travel plans 60 days ahead of time.
 Your message can build a sense of urgency for the guest that prompts them to book sooner.

 Join the club starting with a 14-day free trial.

 Finally, they are already in the booking environment.
 You’ve built a message that tugs on their emotions, gets them excited about this year’s vacation, and creates a sense of urgency to book now to reserve their spot.
 Great!
 Now all they have to do is click “reserve” from within the app.

-What other process automations are you using in your daily short-term rental management activities?
-How have you used automations to increase revenues, reduce costs, and scale your business?
+What other process automation are you using in your daily short-term rental management activities?
+How have you used automation to increase revenues, reduce costs, and scale your business?

 Leave a comment on our LinkedIn post for this article.

 You are wondering how to be an Airbnb host?
 Anyone can list an extra room on the Airbnb website, and signing up to become an Airbnb host is fairly simple.
 Still, there’s a number of steps to take and pitfalls to avoid.
 Don’t worry, we’ll guide you.

 Are you thinking about starting a vacation rental business?
 First and foremost, you need to ensure you understand the industry and all the operations.